 You may like: The Noble Eightfold Path

 Being Honest never hurts anyone, being a liar hurts only you.
 Honesty always brings positivity and peace into the world.
-When there is a misunderstanding, the best thing is to talk it over rather assuming things in your mind.
-This Buddha’s Percept includes no gossip, no back-biting, no harsh words and no idle speech.
+When there is a misunderstanding, the best thing is to talk it over rather than assume things in your mind.
+This Buddha’s Percept includes no gossip, no back-biting, no harsh words, and no idle speech.
 Be honest at least with the people whom you love and admire.

 You may like: Early Life Of Gautam Budhha